International Max Planck Research School for Molecular and Cellular Life Sciences: International Max Planck Research School for Molecules of Life (IMPRS-ML)

 Annually, 30 to 40 doctoral students from all over the world are accepted to the program.
-Deadline for application is January 6, each year.
+Deadline for application at the end of October, each year.
 All doctoral students receive a fellowship covering living expenses and tuition.
-Entry requirement is a MSc degree (or equivalent) in the fields of biology, biochemistry, bioinformatics, biophysics, biotechnology, medicine or in a related discipline.
+Entry requirement is a MSc degree (or equivalent) in the fields of biology, biochemistry, bioinformatics, biophysics, biotechnology, or in a related discipline.
 The doctoral degree is usually awarded by one of the two participating Munich universities.
 International doctoral students may also obtain their doctoral degree from a university residing in their home country.